Colin-M-Mcbride/ENCE_3100_Colin_McBride/lab3/README.md

 ![Part V Code](img/p5code.png)

 **Board Test:**
-- Switches (SW) load the B value.
+- Switches (`SW`) select the B value.
-- Pressing KEY1 stores A.
+- Pressing `KEY1` stores A into the register.
+- `KEY0` resets the stored value.
-- HEX7–4 show A, HEX3–0 show B.
+- HEX7–HEX4 show stored A, HEX3–HEX0 show current switches (B).

 ---

 ## Results
-- All designs simulated correctly.
-- Latches and flip-flops worked as expected.
+- RS latch, D latch, and master–slave flip-flop all worked as expected.
+- Behavioral latch and edge-triggered flip-flops synthesized correctly on the FPGA.
-- Register stored and displayed values properly.
+- Register successfully stored values and displayed them on the 7-segment LEDs.

 ---

 ## Conclusion
-This lab highlighted the differences between latches and flip-flops, and demonstrated how storage elements are used in practical designs.
-The project reinforced the importance of clocking and edge sensitivity in sequential circuits.
+This lab demonstrated how latches and flip-flops differ in operation, and how storage elements can be applied in practical digital systems.
+Implementing them in both gate-level and behavioral Verilog gave insight into synthesis results and FPGA hardware behavior.